 What businesses do not need to obtain a business license?

-All business must be licensed, with the exception of: public utilities, banks, insurance companies, day care providers providing care for eight or less children (licensed by the State of California), or apartments with two or less units (MMC 05.08.050).
+All business must be licensed, with the exception of: public utilities, banks, insurance companies, day care providers providing care for eight or less children (licensed by the State of California), residential care facility for the elderly, which serves six or less (licensed by the state of California) or apartments with two or less units (MMC 05.08.050).
 Please see MMC 05.04.200 for details.

 What do I need to do for changes to existing licenses?